Are you looking for a new laptop and not sure which ones are the best laptops for writers?

 If you’re not used to typing on a laptop, you should probably go to a store where you can look at laptops in person and, yes, touch the keys.
-Since you’ll be doing a lot of typing, the feel of typing on the keyboard is important.
+Since you’ll be doing a lot of typing, finding a comfortable keyboard is important.

 Weight can be a significant factor for many writers.
 I don’t travel a lot, and I preferred a large computer screen to do split views.
 But if you’re a travel writer who flies worldwide, you don’t want to lug a heavy computer around with you wherever you go.